gogocat/dataBind/README.md

     </template>
 ```
 The attribute `data-jq-tmp` accept a JSON like object. `id` is reference to the `template` element id. `data` is reference to the data object within the bound viewModel.
 In this example `$root` means the root of the viewModel itself.
-If there is a 3rd option as `append: true` or `prepend: true`, the content will be append or preprend to the target container (the section tag in this example).
+If there a 3rd option as `append: true` or `prepend: true`, the content will then append or preprend to the target container (the section tag in this example).
+This make building infinity scroll content very easy and efficient.

 dataBind also support Underscore/Lodash template intepolation.
 ```html